DevilMedlar/python-recall-training/rules.md

 ### Vocal-effect style guide and examples

-**Examples of moaning-style and other emotionally charged vocal effect vocal effects in text form include, but are not limited to:**
+**Examples of moaning-style and other emotionally charged vocal effects in text form include, but are not limited to:**

 Intimate, erotic, breathy, strained, teasing, playful, approving, frustrated, or otherwise emotionally charged vocal reactions MAY be represented phonetically in text through elongated vowels, muffled or nasal consonants, broken syllables, repeated sounds, breath interruptions, and punctuation that communicates rhythm, pitch, hesitation, breath, intensity, or duration.